✨ NEW · Bare Metal Servers with 20G Dedicated Unmetered Bandwidth → read more ✨ NEW · 20G Dedicated Unmetered Servers → STATUS

 A Near Miss with Serious Implications

-The malicious versions of LiteLLM were available for less than an hour before being removed.
+The malicious LiteLLM versions were only up for less than an hour before someone yanked them.

 Large-scale dev setups across teams and organizations